Achievable logoAchievable logo

 Feedback

-There can be various types of unintended effects after taking medication.
-These include side effects, adverse effects or reactions, and drug allergies.
-The terms side effect and adverse effect are often used interchangeably.
+There are several types of unintended effects that can happen after taking a medication.
+The main categories are side effects, adverse effects (or adverse reactions), and drug allergies.
+In everyday conversation, side effect and adverse effect are often used interchangeably, but they’re not exactly the same.

 Definitions